 - The decision was likely also driven by a nasty collapse of accountability for body armor during the War in Iraq.
 The upsurge in privately-purchased body armor was driven by a breakdown in the supply of armor in the run-up to the war (the Army switched body armor types right before the war).

 - Also, the personal bodyguard units for high command officers were wearing Dragon Skin before the ban and continued to do so afterwards, which dramatically hurt the credibility of Dragon Skin's critics even if the armor really was not performing as advertised.

-- Bulletproof armor is much Older Than They Think.
-Back in the Middle Ages, the invention of fire arms didn't immediately end knights in shiny armor.
+- Bulletproof armor is much Older Than They Think, and than steam.
+Back in the Middle Ages, the invention of fire arms didn't immediately end the use of armor.
 Blacksmiths actually shot their own armor, showing their customers that the armor would protect them.
-However, the armor needed to protect knights from firearms kept getting heavier and heavier until it was too heavy and expensive to be practical.
-Nevertheless, armour survived in the breastplates worn by the cuirassier type of heavy cavalry in many countries throughout the 19th century and into WW1.
+However, the steel plating used in typical infantry armor did get almost twice as thick up until about 1600.
+This still wasn't enough to keep pace with the developments in musket power, so in the 17th century infantry slowly began abandoning armor altogether.
+Even for cavalry, a full suit of knight-style armor got too heavy and expensive to be practical.
+But as they could take a heavier loadout with them than infantry heavy cavalry compromised on slowly decreasing the amount of armor being worn, and armor survived in the form of breastplates worn by heavy cavalry (and cuirassiers in particular) in many countries throughout the 19th century and into WW1.
 While it was vulnerable to medium and short-range musket fire during the Napoleonic Wars, it was effective against swords, lances, and bayonets, and also had a great psychological effect on both cuirassiers and the enemy.